nschorgh/Planetary-Code-Collection/README.md

 2001: Samar Khatiwala invented an elegant implementation of the upper radiation boundary condition for the Crank-Nicolson method.

-SUPPORT: This code development was supported mainly by NASA, and in smaller parts also by Caltech and the University of Hawaii.
+SUPPORT: This code development was supported mainly by NASA, and in smaller parts by Caltech and the University of Hawaii.
 Undoubtedly, some parts were written in my spare time.